 - Develop personas: be able to describe the essential collection of characteristics, needs, desires, and constraints that describes your primary (and often secondary, tertiary) user.

-- Map their experience: this might take the form of a user journey map, am empathy map.
+- Map their experience: this might take the form of a user journey map, an empathy map or scenarios in the form of a storyboard.

 - Sketch and then prototype a solution.
 Make it a low fidelity, ugly prototype.
 Make a few!